crowbarcode/SmartBrain/README.md

-# SmartBrain - v1
+# SmartBrain - FRONTEND
-Final project for Udemy course
+My version of the final project for the [Zero To Mastery](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/) course

+## Description
+This project provides an UI for the clarifai api

+## Features
+* You can temporary register on the website until you restart the server
+* You can signin into the website with your created credentials
+* Provide the textfeld a link to a picture and it will detect the faces in it.

+## Installation

-1. Clone this repo
+1. clone this repo and also [this](https://github.com/crowbarcode/SmartBrain-API) repo
-2. Run `npm install`
-3. Run `npm start`
-4. You must add your own API key in the `src/App.js` file to connect to Clarifai.
+2. run `yarn` in both of them

-You can grab Clarifai API key [here](https://www.clarifai.com/)
+3. grab your Clarifai API key [here](https://www.clarifai.com/)
+4. create a `secrets.js` file with this inside `export const apiKey = 'YOUR-API-KEY_HERE';` in the `src/` folder in the SmartBrain repository
+5. run `yarn start` in the **SmartBrain-API** repo first and then in the SmartBrain repo.
+6. open your browser and visit [http://localhost:3001](http://localhost:3001/)

+## ToDo
+* adding a database and connect it to the frontend
+* deploying on heroku